Muskrat Falls Generating Station: Cost overruns and public inquiry

 The project is more than $6 billion over budget, and five years late As of 2022.
 Projected cost overruns exceeding 70% from $7.4 billion to $12.7 billion due to poor planning, lack of engineering experience, and related assumptions that were invalid, misleading or later turned out to be incorrect led Nalcor CEO Stan Marshall to say that the project was a boondoggle.

 In 2017, Premier Dwight Ball called a public inquiry into the project, which took place between 2018 and 2020.
 In the inquiry report, Commissioner Richard LeBlanc concluded the government failed its duty to residents by predetermining that the megaproject would proceed no matter what.
 In his report, LeBlanc concluded that the business case, which assumed the Muskrat Falls project was the lowest-cost power option, was “questionable.”
 LeBlanc said that the project’s economics were not sufficiently tested and that Nalcor failed to consider all potentially viable power options.
 LeBlanc said that Nalcor concealed information that could have undermined the business case for the project from the public and government.

-In July 2021, Prime Minister Justin Trudeau announced that the Government of Canada would provide the project with $5.2 billion of support to compensate for its large cost overrun (from $6.2 billion to over $13 billion) and to enable to maintain the price of power at a competitive rate.
-The government of Quebec protested against this subsidy, which they claim provides unfair competition to their own Hydro Québec power company, while the Innu Nation protested for not having been consulted, including about the compensation claimed by the Innu and about the actual measures which to be put in place to avoid water pollution.
+In July 2021, Prime Minister Justin Trudeau announced that the Government of Canada would provide the project with $5.2 billion of financial support to compensate for its large cost overrun (from $6.2 billion to over $13 billion) and to enable the province to maintain the price of power at a competitive rate (14.7 cents per kilowatt-hour).
+The government of Quebec and Bloc Québécois Members of Parliament protested against this subsidy, which they claimed provided unfair competition to their own Hydro Québec power company.
+The Innu Nation protested the decision stating they had not been consulted.
+The Innu Nation also raised concerns about the compensation claimed by the Innu and how cost overruns may reduce the amount of Innu royalties received under the 2011 impact and benefits agreement.

+In September 2024, the federal government provided a $500 million bailout for Nova Scotia Power to avoid a nearly 20% rate raises over the next few years due to issues with reliable transmission from the project.
+In the five years since it went online, Muskrat Falls has had issues with low production and software issues affecting the transmission to Newfoundland, forcing Nova Scotia Power to buy electricity from more expensive sources even though the undersea connection to Nova Scotia had without delays or cost overruns.